edlgg/vip/README.md

 The third iteration includes functionality to do numerical computations, assignments, conditions and whiles.

-[Current] The fourth iteration includes cicles.
+The fourth iteration includes cicles.
 Also we added funcitionality for ifs, elifs and elses.
 Added functionality to handle quadruples in a more ordered way.

+[Current] The fifth iteration is finally a semi functional version.
+We generate the object code with the quadruples and constants table.
+The virtual machine sets and gets addresses and it correctly runs simple inputs that don't have functions nor arrays.